Pentium Dual-Core: Yonah

-The first processors using the brand appeared in notebook computers in early 2007.
+The first processors using the brand appeared in notebook computers on January 30, 2007.
 Those processors, named Pentium T2060, T2080, and T2130, had the 32-bit Pentium M-derived Yonah core, and closely resembled the Core Duo T2050 processor with the exception of having 1 MB of L2 cache instead of 2 MB.
 All three of them had a 533 MHz front-side bus (FSB) connecting the CPU with the double-data rate synchronous dynamic random-access memory (DDR SDRAM).
 Intel developed the Pentium Dual-Core at the request of laptop manufacturers.